 - Anything that is P1, except requiring substantial physical access to the device.

 - For example: USB, management port, factory reset button

 - Code Execution with a Local Network or stricter attack vector

 - Limited Denial of Service (single device or single client)

 - Denial of Service of non-critical functionality limited to a single device

-- Intrusive physical attacks, such as attacks requiring an open device and a soldering iron, are capped at P3 regardless of impact
+- Intrusive physical attacks, such as attacks requiring an open device or a soldering iron, are capped at P3 regardless of impact

 - Less sensitive customer data (e.g. email, username, org name)

 - Insecure or broken device configuration fallback

 - API keys originating from or accessing Cisco Meraki infrastructure